aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/excel-to-pptx/_index.md

 ### **Security and Authentication**

 The Aspose.Cells Cloud APIs are secure and require <a href="https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/" rel="noopener noreferrer">JWT token-based authentication</a>.
+**Prerequisites:**
+- Obtain a valid JWT access token.
+- Ensure the source Excel file is stored in a supported storage location (default or specified via `storageName`).
+- If the workbook is password‑protected, provide the password using the `password` query parameter.

 ### Query Parameters